Skip to main content

 • Airflow inside.
 Boxes jammed against the rear vents block the cold-air return.
 Sub-Zero relies on tight internal airflow more than a cheap fridge does.

 If the seal is good, the coil is clean, and the unit still will not hold temperature, the problem is mechanical.
+That is where a tech needs to look.

 The condenser fan